 Continues to focus on nursing situation and procedures necessary to assist individuals in meeting special needs related to human functions.
-Prerequisites: PNE 161 Lecture 4.75 hrs.
+PNE 161 is a prerequisite for PNE 162.
+Lecture 4.75 hrs.
 Lab 16 hrs.
 Total 20.75 hrs per week.